 Today is the celebration of National Grandparent’s Day.
 I honestly didn’t know it existed, but it has been celebrated in the US on the first Sunday after the Labor Day holiday since 1978.
 After seeing all of the acknowledgments and praises were shown on my social media feeds, which made me realize how much of an inspiration my own grandparents have been to me in regards to travel.

 I never met my paternal grandfather, but from hearing stories, I know he was a hard worker.
-Much like me, he worked and went to school at the same time; going from a stock boy at a local pharmacy to becoming one the head pharmacists in Trinidad and Tobago.
+Like me, he worked and went to school at the same time; going from a stock boy at a local pharmacy to becoming one the head pharmacists in Trinidad and Tobago.
 Even though he worked and took care of his children, my father often mentions that every four years my grandparents took 6 months off for travel.
-These trips started as 2-3 week cruises to Europe stopping in The Canary Islands, Santander, Spain and other ports, eventually docking in Southampton, England.
-Taking six months to travel is a bit much due to the nature of my full-time job, but his past practices of vacationing confirm that time off is necessary; even for the hardest worker.
+These trips started as 2-3 week cruises to Europe stopping in The Canary Islands, Santander, Spain, and other ports, eventually docking in Southampton, England.
+Taking six months to travel is a bit much due to the nature of my full-time job, but his past practices of vacationing confirm that taking time off is necessary; even for the hardest worker.

 I hope my travels are an inspiration to my nieces and nephews to see the world differently from what they’re used to.
 As young as they are now, I’ve already been asked to come on a trip.
 I still have a lot of places to go; one day I’ll bring them along.